 Do I need media export for transcription?

 Yes.
-No media means no audio files to transcribe.
+No media in the export means no audio files to transcribe.

 What is the best end result to aim for?

-A searchable timeline where voice notes are merged back into the conversation, then a structured output like decisions plus action items.
+A searchable timeline where voice notes are merged back into the conversation, plus a structured output such as decisions and action items with owners and deadlines.
+The transcript on its own is much less useful than the same transcript inside the conversational context.

-Export your WhatsApp chat with media, upload the .zip, transcribe voice notes in bulk, and generate a structured recap with decisions and action items in minutes.
+Export your WhatsApp chat with media, upload the `.zip`, let the pipeline transcribe every voice note in bulk, and pick a goal to generate a structured recap with decisions and action items in minutes.